-FAX: (402) 477-9559
+FAX (402) 477-9559

-Email: support@microimages.com
+Email support@microimages.com

-If you are using the TNTlite versions of the TNT products, ask for help from your campus computer lab supervisor or your company's computer support and training specialists.
-TNTlite users may contact MicroImages directly, but our support staff gives priority to our professional clients.
+If you are using the TNTlite versions of the TNT products, ask for help from your campus computer lab supervisor or your organization's computer support and training specialists.
+TNTlite users may contact MicroImages directly (preferably by email or FAX), but our support staff gives priority to our professional clients.